the-quotient/grading-framework-papers/README.md

 3. (Load previous progress with the load button)

 ### Save your work
-Since Firefoy does not support the File System Access API, for now the save button just triggers a download of a json file with all the input values.
+Since Firefox does not support the File System Access API, for now the save button just triggers a download of a json file with all the input values.
 You can then reload that file with the load button.